kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 The dialer provided depends on NetworkContext information.
 - **Konnectivity Server** The proxy server which runs in the control plane network.
 It has a secure channel established to the cluster network.
-It could work on either a HTTP Connect mechanism or gRPC.
+It could work on either a gRPC or HTTP Connect mechanism.
 If the former it would exposes a gRPC interface to KAS to provide connectivity service.
 If the latter it would use standard HTTP Connect.
 Formerly known the the Network Proxy Server.